Posted 30 December 2016 by Keith Osborne

 The equity loan must be paid back when the property is sold, or at the end of the mortgage.
 It is repayable as a percentage of the property price at the time of sale, so if the price has gone up, you will pay back more, and if the price has gone down you will pay less – it will still be 20% of the property price.

 To apply for the scheme contact your local Help to Buy agent.

 Help to Buy: Shared Ownership

-Shared Ownership is a part-buy/part-rent scheme used for purchasing homes when it would be otherwise impossible to pay the full property price.
-The buyer purchases a share of the property (initially between 25% and 75%), then buys the rest of the shares (known as staircasing) over time until 100% of the property is owned.
+Under the Help to Buy ‘umbrella’ brand, Shared Ownership is a part-buy/part-rent scheme for purchasing homes that is open to people who are unable to buy a suitable property on the open market.
+The buyer purchases a share of the property (initially between 25% and 75%), paying rent on the remainder, and is able to buy further shares (known as ‘staircasing’) over time until 100% of the property is owned.